Hamas says the move is goodwill gesture to Palestinian reconciliation talks.

-Hamas has accused Fatah of arresting hundreds of the movement’s members in the West Bank in recent weeks.
+Hamas has accused Abbas of arresting hundreds of the movement’s members in the West Bank in recent weeks.

-Fawzi Barhoum, a Hamas spokesman, said: “Our decision was made because president Mahmoud Abbas is continuing to weaken the Hamas movement and he has not released any Hamas detainees in the West Bank.”
+“Our decision was made because president Mahmoud Abbas is continuing to weaken the Hamas movement and he has not released any Hamas detainees in the West Bank,” Barhoum said.

 Abbas has insisted his forces have arrested only those people who pose a security risk, and that they carried out their work irrespective of political affiliation.

-Al Jazeera’s Ayman Mohyeldin, reporting from Gaza City, said the two Palestinian factions have been bitterly opposed since the fighting in June 2007.
+Al Jazeera’s Ayman Mohyeldin, reporting from Gaza City, said the two Palestinian factions has been bitterly divided since the fighting in June 2007.